 That should raise red flags immediately.
 Not only do you run the risk of waiving an objection to a jury instruction, but you also run the risk of actually AGREEING to a bogus instruction.
 You cannot appeal a based on a bogus jury instruction when you AGREED to that instruction.
 Invited error.
 You are toast on appeal.

 And once the case goes to the jury and the jury renders a verdict, good luck getting that verdict overturned.
 If there’s a jury verdict in place, any reviewing court will basically look at it like this: Unless no reasonable juror could have possibly made that ruling based on those facts, then we will let the verdict stand.
-That’s a hell of a burden to overcome.
+That’s a heck of a burden to overcome.
 That’s not the court working through the issues and making its own decision.
 In fact, courts reviewing jury verdicts routinely say: As a court, we wouldn’t have ruled this way, but the jury did.
 And we can’t say definitively that no reasonable juror could have made that finding, so we’re going to let it stand.

 Bottom line: Jury instructions matter.
 Seriously.
 They are all the marbles.
 You need to get a handle on the relevant universe of jury instructions early on in your case.
 And as you approach trial, you need to anticipate potential problems and disputes related to those instructions.
 And if you ever find yourself in a spur of the moment session with the judge and opposing counsel hashing out the final details of disputed jury instructions, I’ll give you some advice: Object.
 Be loud.
 Be clear.
 Be long-winded.
 Spell out on the record that you object to the jury instruction; why it’s inappropriate; why your proffered instruction was correct; that you insist on the instruction you originally proposed.
 If the judge cuts you off, say, “Your honor, respectfully, I request the opportunity to fully state my objection to this jury instruction on the record so as to preserve the issue fully for appeal.”
-If that ever happens, no judge in his right mind would deny you the right to state your objection on the record.
+If that ever happens, no judge would deny you the right to state your objection on the record.

 This is like a public service announcement of lawyers.
 The more you know!